Are you a new blogger?

-Give these tips a try and see if you can’t get your readers to engage and interact with you.
-It’s well worth the effort.
+Give these tips a try to see if you can’t get your readers to engage and interact with you.
+It’s worthwhile.

 8) Get Your Blog Readers On Your List So You Can Get Them Back To Your Blog

-How many times do you find yourself browsing the web, hopping from one site to the next and actually finding some pretty cool blogs?
+How many times do you browse the web, hopping from one site to the next and finding some cool blogs?